 - Cole Swensen, Chair of the Department of Literary Arts and Professor of Literary Arts

 For more information about the structure of the Centers and their partnership with the French Embassy, and for a complete list of universities currently housing a Center of Excellence, visit the website of the French Embassy's Cultural Services here.

 Call for proposals

 Each year, the French Embassy invites the Centers of Excellence to submit a project for consideration as part of its annual grant competition.
 The governing board of the French Center of Excellence at Brown invites ideas for a future proposal that the Center may submit to the Embassy.
-The proposed theme for 2018 is Paysages: toward an artistic understanding of the environment.
-See the 2018 call for projects >
+Please feel free to contact the Director or any member of the board if you wish to discuss an idea for consideration.